What Professional License Can a Convicted Felon Get? Full List by State

 What Is a Professional License Verification?

 Some job positions require individuals to have an active and valid professional license, and the employing agencies or companies can face significant liability if they employ someone who is not licensed.
-This is why it is so important for employers to do professional license verification as part of the background check process.
+This is why it is so important for employers to confirm professional licenses as part of the background check process.

 A professional license verification involves contacting the agency which issued the candidate’s license to ensure the license is valid, current, and without issue.
 However, the employer should be doubly safe and check with any prior states/jurisdictions where the candidate resided to ascertain whether there were disciplinary actions.18